 Let's dwell on the latest varieties and hybrids with increased productivity.

 The first thing we'll start with is the Linda F1 tomato.
 Mid-early determinant hybrid.
 The plants are powerful.
 Fleshy fruits, mass 240-

 Pablo F1 - indeterminate (unlimited growth) early ripe hybrid for film and glazed greenhouses.
-Fruits of red color, round, dense, weighing 150-170.
-The crop is formed quickly, on the first 6-8 brushes.
+Fruits of red color, round, dense, weighing 150-170 g.
+The crop forms quickly, on the first 6-8 hands.
 It is recommended for fresh consumption and for processing.

-De Barao - these are tomatoes with fruits weighing 100 g, which yield a crop from 4 kg bush.
+De Barao - these are tomatoes with fruits weighing 100 g, which yield 4 kg from a bush.

 Verlicca + F is resistant to disease.